-A serious threat to a password manager is data breach.
-Under this scenario, the attacker may be able to mount a brute force attack against the master password of a user.
-In a normal password manager such as LastPass or 1Password, the loss of a master password also means the loss of an entire password vault, namely, when an attacker successfully mounts a brute force attack against the master password, it can also retrieve all the passwords from the password vault since the key used to encrypt the vault is derived from the master password.
-Again, BluePass does not centralize the password vault storage.
+In a normal password manager such as LastPass or 1Password, the loss of a master password also means the loss of an entire password vault, especially when the data is breached.
+When an attacker successfully mounts a brute force attack against the master password, it can also retrieve all the passwords from the password vault.
+Unlike these password managers, BluePass does not centralize the password vault storage.
 Instead, the password vault of a user is stored locally in its own mobile device.
 A server data breach would at most leak the user master passwords and then further leak the decryption keys.
 However, as the password vault of each user is not stored at the BluePass server, a data breach at the BluePass server cannot break BluePass.

-On the other hand, assuming that a password vault is lost from a user's mobile device, we believe that brute-force cracking such an encrypted password vault is impractical given the current computing power.
-We emphasize that the password vault is protected by K_1 , which is 2048-bit long randomly generated RSA key.
+Assuming that a password vault is lost from a user's mobile device, we believe that brute-force cracking such an encrypted password vault is impractical given the current computing power.
+We emphasize that the password vault is protected by K_1 , which is 2048bit long randomly generated RSA key.
 Cracking K_1 is much harder than cracking a master password, which is generated by a human user within limited and predictable password space.

-4.3 Broken HTTPS or Bluetooth
+4.3.
+Broken HTTPS or Bluetooth